Planning a trip to Anguilla? There are two main ways to get here...

-3) Anguilla Airways Direct to the Anguilla Airport
+4) Anguilla Airways, From San Juan Direct to the Anguilla Airport

 Flying to Anguilla directly has always been a challenge.
 Montreal-JFK, JFK-San Juan, San Juan-Anguilla was always a long day.
 The trip became impossible once American Eagle started cutting their flights from San Juan to Anguilla.
 But now there is a new Anguilla airline that flies direct from San Juan three times a day.
 Sounds like a great options!

 The ultimate way to travel in style (and most efficiently) from St. Maarten's airport?
 Hop from Princess Juliana Airport to Anguilla's Clayton J. Lloyd International airport aboard Corail Helicopters!
 More on Corail Helicopters' airport transfers here.